A checking account is a bank account that gives you easy, daily access to your money through deposits, withdrawals and payments.

 Checking accounts provide more options to access your money through checks, debit cards, ATMs and transfers, but they typically pay little to no interest.
 They’re a great place to put your paycheck.
 Many employers prefer to pay their workers via direct deposit instead of writing you a check.

-Read our recent post to find out more about the differences between a savings account and a checking account.
+Read this Team Clark article to find out more about the differences between a savings account and a checking account.

-I recommend eight free checking account options in my post on the best checking accounts.
+I recommend nine free checking account options in my post on the best checking accounts.